Fabrizio-Caruso/CROSS-LIB/README.md

 In principle you can compile the game in turn-based mode with minimal input and output (*stdlib*) for any architecture for which there is an ANSI C capable compiler.
 You can also compile the game in action mode with minimal input and output for any architecture for which there an ANCI C compiler with *ncurses* or *conio* libraries.

-For a complete list of the supported systems and their statuslook at: https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md
+For a complete list of the supported systems and their status look at: https://github.com/Fabrizio-Caruso/CROSS-LIB/blob/master/docs/STATUS.md